scaphold-io/scaphold-docs/docs/coredata/connections-pagination.md

 }
 ```

-Many-to-many connections are defined by having two types with Connection fields pointing to one another via their `reverseName` and have a special workflow for managing edges between their objects.

-Given the example on the right, Scaphold will generate 3 special mutations for dealing with the many-to-many relations between **User** and **Post** via the edits & editors fields.
+Scaphold will generate 3 special mutations for dealing with the many-to-many relations between **User** and **Post** via the edits & editors fields.
 These mutations will be:

 1. `addToUserEditsConnection`
 2. `updateUserEditsConnection`